-Research methods resources will often include guidance on how to use other organisations' software or tools.
-When doing this, it is quite likely the instructions or guidance could include screenshots to help describe what researchers may see at various stages.
+Research methods resources will often include guidance on how to use other organisations' software or tools to maximise their usefulness to researchers.
+When doing this it is quite likely the instructions or guidance could include screenshots to help describe what researchers may see at various stages.
 The ReStore team have encountered this issue in a situation in which the software supplier had not published any guidance.
 It was considered advisable to seek permission directly and the company were happy to grant this.

 These considerations may not stop at screenshots and guidance but the development of sample syntax and lines of computer code that could be used to undertake statistical analysis within particular software packages or if you write and publish instructions on how to do clever stuff with Fred's PhotoShare v2.
 If this syntax or code can stand alone from the software there should not be a problem, but it is important that you don't grant your users any licence to the other party's software and only link to a legitimate site to enable them to access it for themselves.
-You should also be certain that in providing such example code you are not in fact infringing the terms of your own licence for the software, which may be designed to protect the rights of the software company to run its own software training materials and courses.